 Points to Note

 If you have a camera connected and the meeting is running with video, then don’t forget that everyone else can see you and the room in which you are situated.
 You may therefore want to think about your backdrop and make any necessary adjustments.
+Also if you video image appears dark, it can often help to turn on the main room lights, even during the daytime.

 - Restrict connections to one per household wherever possible.
 If you do need more than one connection however, please ensure that they operate in separate rooms to avoid problems with feedback.